iferraro/I.Ferraro-Mancala/README.md

 ![Game board at start](https://i.imgur.com/HhfyApD.png)
 ![During gameplay](https://i.imgur.com/RNbVVY5.png)
 ## Technologies Used
-I produced all of the HTML, CSS, and JavaScript in the Visual Studio Code editor.
+I produced all of the HTML, CSS, and JavaScript in Visual Studio Code.
 Testing and debugging were done in Microsoft Edge.